-Photo: Carl Fourie/Gallo Images
+Photo: Will Russell/Getty Images

-What former Springbok coach NICK MALLETT had to say on SuperSport about this weekend's Currie Cup matches.
+What former Springbok coach NICK MALLETT had to say on SuperSport about the Springboks' loss to the All Blacks in Wellington.